mosip/mosip-functional-tests/README.md

     * regular maven conf folder
     * copy the same settings.xml under /usr/local/maven/conf

-1. Access test automation code
+## Access test automation code
-From Browser:
+1. From Browser:
    *  ‘Clone or download’ https://github.com/mosip/mosip-functional-tests as zip
    *  Unzip the contents
-  *	 Continue with below steps from a terminal (Linux) or command prompt (Windows) From Git Bash:
+   *  Continue with below steps from a terminal (Linux) or command prompt (Windows)

+2. From Git Bash:
-  •	Copy the git link i.e "https://github.com/mosip/mosip-functional-tests"
+  *  Copy the git link i.e "https://github.com/mosip/mosip-functional-tests"
-  •	On your local sytem, gitbash at any location
+  *	 On your local sytem, gitbash at any location
-  •	Run the "git clone https://github.com/mosip/mosip-functional-tests" command
+  *	 Run the "git clone https://github.com/mosip/mosip-functional-tests" command

 ```
 cd automationtests
 ```

-2. Build Test Automation Code
+## Build Test Automation Code

 ```
 mvn clean install
 ```
 This creates the jar file in the ‘target’ folder

-3. Execute Test Automation Suite
+## Execute Test Automation Suite
     Execute the jar from the target folder on the application code deployed.
 In this example, the application code is run on <base_env>

-Command to use:
+*Command to use:
 ```
 cd target/
 java -jar -Dmodules=prereg -Denv.user=dev2 -Denv.endpoint= <base_env> -Denv.langcode=eng,ara,fra -Denv.testLevel=smokeAndRegression automationtests-1.2.0-SNAPSHOT-jar-with-dependencies.jar